Examples of national and regional anti-FGM laws and cases in some law-prevalence areas

 In 2006, a father was sentenced to 10 years imprisonment for having performed FGM himself on his 2-year-old daughter.

 In 2017 an American doctor was charged in the Detroit federal criminal court for having performed genital mutilation on young girls from the (Indian) Bohra community.
-The “Michigan FGM trial” is the only case of FGM that has been brought to court under the federal law.
+The “Michigan FGM trial” is the only case against the practice of FGM that has been brought to court under the federal law.
 However, in 2019 a federal trial court decision ruled that the federal law banning FGM was unconstitutional because the Constitution does not give Congress any general power to suppress crime, including murder, violence against women or child abuse.

 Immediately following the FGM case in Michigan, the state passed the strongest and most comprehensive anti-FGM legislation in the US.
 Activists are calling for other states to pass their own anti-FGM laws.
 (Aha Foundation, 2019; Rashid A., Iguchi Y., 2019)